Does a Person Become Responsible For Spending Above a Credit Limit If the Credit Limit Was Increased Without Request or Approval?

 Understanding the Collection Problems Arising From Increased Spending Limits As Provided Without Request or Approval

-Despite that cases for unpaid balances on credit cards or other accounts are very commonly litigated, there are very few cases that review the issue of whether a debtor may be held legally liable for unpaid balances that arise from charges upon credit that were over and above an agreed credit limit that was increased without the request or the approval of the debtor.
+A search on the CanLII website shows very few cases, and indeed appears to show only one case, on the issue of whether a debtor may be liable for debts arising from sums extended on credit that are beyond an originally agreed credit limit where the creditor extended additional credit without the request or approval of the debtor.
 The rarity of such cases suggests that most similar cases are likely settled without a court trial.
 With this said, the case of Bank of Montreal v.
 Gobran, 2015 CanLII 71782 provides guidance and explanation for how the law should apply to some circumstances whereas it was stated: